Words by: John Gordon

-Tents for Wild Camping
+Best Tents for Wild Camping

 Wild campers should look for a tent that is lightweight but robust and durable.
 Choose a one-man tent for one person and two-man for two people.
-This might sound obvious but wild camping is less about lots of interior space and more about weight-saving.
+This might sound obvious, but wild camping is less about lots of interior space and more about weight-saving.

-If you are carrying the tent yourself set a maximum weight limit of between 1.5kg and 2kg.
-If you are sharing the load with a fellow wild camper you might allow the weight to creep up to 3kg.
+If you are carrying the tent, set yourself a maximum weight limit of between 1.5kg and 2kg.
+If you are sharing the load with a fellow wild camper, you might allow the weight to creep up to 3kg.

 Backpacking tents will be one or two-man and usually of the low-profile, outer-and-inner-pitched-together design with two or three colour-coded foldable poles and a bag of lightweight pegs.

 - Weighing in at an ultra-light 1.75kg (1.54kg min) (perfect for two people), the tent boasts a good weight to strength ratio.

 - Its unique pole configuration results in maximum comfort with ample head and elbow room.